DremOSDeveloperTeam/SparrOS-ISO-Multiboot-creator/README.md

 # SparrOS-Multiboot Windows/DOS Version

 THIS SCRIPT MUST TOO BE EDITED BEFORE EXECUTING IN COMMAND PROMPT/DOS PROMPT.
 All of the files included with the batch script must be in the same directory as the batch script (i.e. If 'SparrOS-Multiboot.bat' is in C:\SparrOS\. then all of the COM and EXE files included in this repository must also be in C:\SparrOS\.).
+Be sure to install msys on Windows before doing anything else.

+# Tutorial

+For a tutorial, see TUTORIAL.md